TomSpencerLondon/ddd-starter-modelling/README.md

 - Build vs Buy
 - Help to think short, medium and long-term

+Teams would then place the different parts of the application in the correct places on the below graph:
 ![core-domain-chart](https://github.com/TomSpencerLondon/LeetCode/assets/27693622/ae71f07f-c365-475a-9a40-fb3ad4e25628)
+This would help them identify which tool is core for the business and which tools are supporting or generic.
 - core - usp - unique selling proposition - make application different
     - cinema management - movies + cinemas
 - supporting